 3 Mistakes in English by Spanish Speakers

 Everyone is learning foreign languages nowadays.
 No one is too old to learn a language, what matter most is actually the methods and mindset.
-Various reasons for learning a foreign language are such as, job requirement or moving to another country.
+Various reasons for learning a foreign language are such as, job requirements or moving to another country.

 Despite living in a Mandarin-speaking country, English is my main language since I study in an international program.
 Besides, Mandarin is the language of daily life, used mainly when dealing with off-class chores, such as going to the market or restaurant.